 We really need your help.

-In October 2013, ADDA’s small but dedicated Workplace Issues Committee created and launched a survey to determine:
+ADDA’s small but dedicated Workplace Issues Committee has created a survey to determine:

 - Whether or not most ADHDers choose to disclose their ADHD at work.

 - What factors and considerations lead most to make the decision to disclose or not to disclose.

 - And for those ADHDers who chose to disclose what were the results.